ripienaar/free-for-dev/README.md

    * [Hookdeck](https://hookdeck.com/pricing) — Develop, test and monitor your webhooks from a single place.
 100K requests and 100K attempts per month with 3 days retention.
    * [Xirsys](https://www.xirsys.com) — Global network of STUN / TURN servers with a generous free tier.
    * [ZeroTier](https://www.zerotier.com) — FOSS managed virtual Ethernet as a service.
 Unlimited end-to-end encrypted networks of 100 clients on free plan.
 Clients for desktop/mobile/NA; web interface for configuration of custom routing rules and approval of new client nodes on private networks
    * [LocalXpose](https://localxpose.io) — Reverse proxy that enables you to expose your localhost servers to the internet.
+Free plan has 15 mintues tunnel life time.

 **[⬆ back to top](#table-of-contents)**